JosephWildey/RedditChallenges/README.md

 This program just checked to make sure that characters in a given string appear in the string an equal amount of times.
 First it started with x and y and the bonus includes all lowercase characters in the English alphabet.

 # RGBToHex
 This program takes the integer values of RGB (0-255 for Red, Green, and Blue) and outputs the hexidecimal string.
 Eventually, it will average the values you input for each color and output the resulting string.
-With no hard limit on inputs.
+With no hard limit on number of inputs.
+I intend to avoid Java libraries for the resizing arrays and implement one I learned in a Comp.
+Sci. class once.